 John O. Brennan, former Director of the Central Intelligence Agency

 Alright, I confess, I modified this letter slightly.
 It was actually written in 1953 by Lavrentiy Beria, the deposed head of the NKVD while he was awaiting trial.
 He was begging for forgiveness from the Central Committee of the Communist Party of the Soviet Politburo.

 I just substituted Beria’s name with John Brennan’s and voilà!
-The context fits perfectly: the job title, the communist party stooge role, the failed coup, the crocodile tears about the failure of the rule of law, the phony patriotic justification for his dirty deeds, and his willingness to take a ‘lesser’ job with CNN selling treason and promoting Russian collusion.
+The context fits perfectly: the job title, the coward, the party stooge, the leader of a failed coup, the crocodile tears about the failure of the rule of law, the phony patriotic justification for his dirty deeds, and his willingness to take a ‘lesser’ job with CNN selling treason and promoting disinformation about Russian collusion.